 Loads of pro athletes now build meditation and mindfulness into their routines.
 LeBron James, Novak Djokovic, and the entire Seattle Seahawks team have talked about using it to boost performance and deal with high pressure moments.
 Science backs this up, with studies showing that regular meditation improves reaction times and decision making in sports.

-- Yoga and Strength Training: Yoga’s roots in meditation fit really well with lifting or HIIT.
-I sometimes borrow mindfulness techniques from yoga to help me focus and breathe better during squats or deadlifts.
-This combo helps my flexibility and power, especially on tough days.
+- Yoga and Strength Training: Yoga’s roots in meditation fit really well with lifting.
+You may borrow mindfulness techniques from yoga to help focus and breathe better during heavy lifts like squats & deadlifts.
+This combo helps with flexibility and power, especially on tough days.

 - Running and Endurance: Distance runners often practice “mindful running” to tune out discomfort and maintain form, especially during long training sessions.
 It’s a great way to keep your head in the game when progress starts to stall.